petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/using-file-expiration-and-review-dates.md

 {bdg-secondary}`Liferay DXP 2024.Q3+/Portal 7.4 GA125+`

-!!! important
-    Currently, this feature is behind a release feature flag (LPD-10701).
-Read [Release Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.

 Digital assets are published as soon as they are created.
 However, you can set a future publication date and time for single or multiple files if you don't want to publish them right away.

 Also, if there's a [workflow](../publishing-and-sharing/using-workflow-with-documents-and-media.md) in place, the asset isn't published until the scheduled publication date and time is reached.